Wadi Rum jeep tour

-Note that during wintertime, we continue the tour right after lunch as the days are short.
-During summertime, we take an extended break to wait for the heat of the day to go.
+Because of the days being short during wintertime, we continue the tour right after lunch.
+Likewise, during summertime, we take an extended break to wait for the heat of the day to go.

 Day 1 - In the afternoon

 We start the afternoon with a beautiful drive to the Mushroom rock.
-We make a short stop before continuing our ride through the yellow desert to the point from where we can see the Burdah rock bridge.
-We take time to admire the rock bridge.
-Then we ride to the surprisingly green and narrow Abu Khashaba canyon.
+After a short stop, we continue our ride through the yellow desert to the point from where we can see the Burdah rock bridge.
+Of course, we take time to admire the rock bridge.
+Then we drive to the surprisingly green and narrow Abu Khashaba canyon.
 You walk through the canyon.
 This delightful walk takes about half an hour to 45 minutes.
-Your guide drives around to wait for you on the other side of the canyon.
-Another short drive takes us to Um Fruth rock bridge.
+Because you can only walk through this canyon, your guide drives around the mountain and waits for you on the other side of the canyon.
+Another short drive takes us to the Um Fruth rock bridge.
 A short but challenging scramble takes you up the bridge.
-As the sun starts to set quickly now, we head to Um Sabatah, where we watch the sunset.
+As the sun starts to set, we head to Um Sabatah, to watch the sunset.

 Day 1 - The overnight stay